 One of my favorite TV shows is Seinfeld.
 It has such classic lines that no matter how many times you see an episode you don’t mind seeing it again.
-On one episode Elaine, one of the main characters was walking and crying in the rain when she accidentally bumped into J. Peterman, a clothing store owner.
-He noticed she was wearing one of his jackets and complemented her.
+In one episode Elaine, one of the main characters was walking and crying in the rain when she accidentally bumped into J. Peterman, a clothing store owner.
+He noticed she was wearing one of his jackets and complimented her.
 He then went on in great detail to describe the jacket at which Elaine said shockingly “How do you know all that”?
 He replied, “That’s my coat”.
 Now granted, J. Peterman did have an advantage in his promotion; Elaine already brought his product.
-But you have to give him credit on how he described his product so well, with ease and detailed.
+But you have to give him credit for how he described his product so well, with ease and much details.
 She found him interesting enough to go out with him for dinner.

 Which got me thinking, how many of us can successfully describe what we do, in an interesting way, with unforgettable details, to a stranger?
-There’s so many benefits to being able to do that.
-The best one I can think of is when people clearly understand what you do, it makes it easy for them to say ‘hey I need your services’ or ‘hey I know someone who needs your services’.
+There are so many benefits to being able to do that.
+The best one I can think of is when people clearly understand what you do, it makes it easy for them to say ‘hey I need your services’ or ‘hey I know someone who needs your services.

-Some many people dread the “So what do you do” question but mostly entrepreneurs miss the great opportunity you have when you’re asked that question.
+Some many people dread the “So what do you do” question but most entrepreneurs miss the great opportunity you have when you’re asked that question.
 You have an advantage because:

 So what’s a proven technique you can use to answer the dreaded “So What Do You So” question?
 Answer With a Problem-Driven Question and Results-Focused Statement.

-You know how sometimes people can get stuck when they’re trying to figure out what their next move should be?
-I help consultants get unstuck using proven method that gets them into action.
+- Do you know how sometimes people can get stuck when they’re trying to figure out what their next move should be?
+I help consultants get unstuck using a proven method that gets them into action.

-What are the benefits to answering with this technique:
+What are the benefits of answering with this technique: